asuresh81/cnn-interface/README.md

     pip install -r pip_requirements.txt

-Usage:
+How to Run Code:
-+ Download Project_X.java from repo
++ Download CNN_Annotation.java from repo
-+ Move Project_X.java to the plugins folder of ImageJ package.
++ Move CNN_Annotation.java to the plugins folder of ImageJ package.
 + Open ImageJ and in the toolbar, navigate to Edit > Options > Compiler... and set Target to 1.8.
 + In the toolbar, navigate to Plugins > Compile and Run
-    + Select Project_X.java and continue
+    + Select CNN_Annotation.java and continue
-+ Close all ImageJ windows and restart the program
-+ Open ImageJ once more and Project X should now be an option under the Plugins section in the toolbar

 ## Testing

 The test suite is currently set up in Eclipse to drive the UI elements written solely in Java using JUnit test cases.
 UI components that rely on ImageJ-specific methods are manually tested.
 If a user would like to run our test suite, they can find our test cases and Java-only interface code inside the test folder.
 They will need to set up their Eclipse environment in order to properly run the suite.